-To the naked eye they looked like bits of dead leaf caught on a growing plant.
+To the naked eye the miniscule insects looked like bits of dead leaf caught on a growing plant.

-A magnifying lens on my phone camera and Bugguide.net helped me identify these tiny insects: they were Jagged Ambush Bugs.
-The name is apt, as their bodies are strange conglomerations of abrupt angles.
+But a magnifying lens and a post to Bugguide.net helped me identify them as Jagged Ambush Bugs.
+The name is apt, as their bodies are strange conglomerations of abrupt, protruding angles.
 The genus is Phymata--but the different species of Phymata are hard to identify.

 "Phymata" means "swollen" and refers to the bulbous front legs.